2. Material accounting policies

 2.6 Property, plant and equipment

-Plant and equipment are stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
-The cost comprises purchase price, borrowing costs if capitalization criteria are met, directly attributable cost of bringing the plant and equipment to its working condition for the intended use and cost of replacing part of the plant and equipment.
+Property, Plant and equipment are stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
+The cost comprises purchase price, borrowing costs if capitalization criteria are met, directly attributable cost of bringing the property, plant and equipment to its location and condition necessary for it to be capable of operating in the manner intended by the management.

 The cost of an item of property, plant and equipment shall be recognised as an asset if, and only if it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.